All-electric Lexus LFA successor announced for 2030

 Late last year, Lexus wowed us with the reveal of three entirely new fully electric concept vehicles the Japanese brand aims to add to its portfolio by 2030.

 The announcement followed a similar one from sister brand Toyota, in which the company introduced 11 new concepts that will join the group’s line-up during the next decade.

 This new Lexus supercar concept is described by the brand as being "a battery-EV sports car which inherits the driving taste, or the 'secret sauce', of the performance cultivated via the development of the LFA.”

-Toyoda unveiled a new “sports battery EV” concept and outlined that the model has a target 0-62mph time “in the low two-second range.”
+Toyota’s CEO Akio Toyoda said he wants this to be a “sports battery EV” concept and outlined that the model has a target 0-62mph time “in the low two-second range.”

 “We will extend the driving taste refined this way to other models as we evolve Lexus into a brand centred on battery EVs.
 We can position batteries and electric motors to bring more freedom.
-It will allow us to be more attuned to our customers, different regions and different lifestyles.”
+It will allow us to be more attuned to our customers, different regions and different lifestyles,” Toyoda added.

 Alongside a production-ready version of the brand’s previously confirmed RZ electric SUV, Lexus showcased another large SUV concept, as well as a smaller, sleeker saloon with a heavily tapering roofline.

 Lexus plans to unveil its first ground-up EV, the RZ crossover, in the next few weeks ahead of its mid-2022 official launch.

 Now click here to read about another one of Lexus’s new EVs, the upcoming RZ 450e SUV…